tmtxt/tmtxt.github.com/_drafts/2024-10-24-merge-sort-interview.md

 - If two people arrive at the same time and their directions are different, the decision of who goes first depends on the previous usage of the turnstile.
 - Determine the time when each person passes through the turnstile.

+Did you spot the pattern?
+The keyword of this type of challenge is to **coordinate two different queues**.
+The above questions are just the simplified version.
+In reality, they may require you to do some data transformation to form the two queues but the idea remain unchanged.
+Now, it's your turn to solve the above problems yourself. 😉